Abraham Abrahams: History

 Abrahams was born in Sheerness, Kent, and was educated in Colchester, England, then went to work for Hyams & Co., clothing retailers of London, and became a commercial traveller for the company.
-In 1850 he emigrated to South Australia, where he went into business as an importer, taking Thompson (previously with Acraman & Co.) as a partner; dissolving the partnership around 1862.
+In 1850 he emigrated to South Australia, where he went into business as an importer, in 1859 taking William Thompson (previously with Acraman & Co.) as a partner; dissolving with the death of Thompson on 15 November 1861.
 In 1864 he accepted positions as secretary to the Imperial Permanent Building Society for a short time, and to the Equitable Fire Insurance Company, which he held until 1891.

-In 1880 he, with Catherine Helen Spence, William Kay and a few others, founded the Executor, Trustee, and Agency Company in South Australia, using Dutch companies in South Africa as a model, and was elected its manager, a post he held until September 1891, when forced to resign by failing eyesight.
+In 1880 Abrahams, with Catherine Helen Spence, William Kay and a few others, founded the Executor, Trustee, and Agency Company in South Australia, using Dutch companies in South Africa as a model, and was elected its manager, a post he held until September 1891, when forced to resign by failing eyesight.

 He was a prominent philanthropist: he was treasurer of the Assyrian Fund and the Indian Relief Fund.
 He was on the board of the Home for Incurables, and secretary of the Society for the Prevention of Cruelty to Animals.
 He was one of the oldest members of the Jewish Synagogue in Adelaide, and at various times served as secretary and treasurer, though not as actively involved in later years.
 He was a founding member of the South Australian Society of Arts, its first treasurer, and its secretary 1866–1885.
 He was elected to the gazetted position on the Board of Governors of the Public Library in 1884 and served as chairman 1888–1889.
 He played a prominent part in the management of the Art Gallery and Zoological Gardens.
 He was a Justice of the Peace and a prominent Freemason.